-The Polish pope might have found inspiration in a saint he canonized the year before writing his encyclical.
+The Polish pope might have found inspiration for the Luminous Mysteries in a saint he canonized the year before writing his encyclical.

 When Catholics pray the Rosary, we are actually meditating on various events in the life of Jesus Christ while moving from bead to bead.
 These meditations are traditionally called “mysteries” and were first developed by Saint Dominic in 1214.